Charm City Bluegrass Festival: History

 The fifth installment of the Charm City Bluegrass Festival in 2017 again returned to Druid Hill Park with a line-up headlined by the Lone Bellow, the super-group of Adam Aijala and Ben Kaufmann from Yonder Mountain String Band and Drew Emmitt and Andy Thorn from Leftover Salmon, Cabinet, Seldom Scene, Cris Jacobs, Dust Bowl Revival, Lonesome River Band, and many more.

 In 2018 a documentary, "Charm City Bluesgrass: A Renewed Baltimore Tradition," directed by Marc Shapiro and filmed by Caplan & Green Productions, was released highlighting the festival's continuing role in keeping alive the long tradition of bluegrass music in Baltimore.
 The documentary's release was celebrated with a screening and concert at Baltimore radio station WTMD.

-The 2018 version of the festival marked the first time th event was expanded to two days was headlined by The Travelin' McCourys, The Devil Makes Three (band), The SteelDrivers, and included the Jeff Austin Band, Billy Strings, Caleb Stine, The Larry Keel Experience, and Trout Steak Revival, among many others.
+The 2018 version of the festival marked the first time the event was expanded to two days, this was also the final year of Jordan August being apart of the festival as a producer and founder, the festival was headlined by,The Travelin' McCourys, The Devil Makes Three (band), The SteelDrivers, and included the Jeff Austin Band, Billy Strings, Caleb Stine, The Larry Keel Experience, and Trout Steak Revival, among many others.

-In 2019 the Friday night headliner was Jeff Austin in one of his final live performances before passing away that June.
+In 2019, Jordan August returned as lead photographer of the festival (never to be invited back) and the Friday night headliner was Jeff Austin in one of his final live performances before dying that June.
 The rest of the lineup was filled out with The Bridge (band), Deer Tick (band), Town Mountain, and others.

 The festival was canceled in 2020 & '21 due to the COVID-19 pandemic.
 It returned in 2022 with a two-day event at Druid Hill Park, and lineup featuring Hiss Golden Messenger, Yonder Mountain String Band, Larry Keel, the Lil Smokies, and others.

 For its tenth anniversary the festival is returning to where it started on the grounds of Union Craft Brewery in Baltimore, May 5 & 6, 2023.
-The two day event has bill topped by the The Infamous Stringdusters, Cris Jacobs, and The Steel Wheels.
+The two day event has bill topped by The Infamous Stringdusters, Cris Jacobs, and The Steel Wheels.